sandeeprt01/PortDock/README.md

 ---

-## 🔥 Why PortDock Destroys the Alternatives
+## ⚡ Why PortDock Beats the Alternatives

 * **Zero Hosts-File Hell:** No more manually editing your system's `/etc/hosts` file every time you spin up a new project.
 PortDock handles routing dynamically.
 * **Instant Production-Grade HTTPS:** Automatically generates trusted local SSL certificates via `mkcert` on the fly, meaning secure cookies, token redirects, and HTTPS webhooks will finally behave identically to production.